Mobile Menu Button

 Scammers use mobile payment apps to trick people into sending money or merchandise without holding up their end of the deal.
 For example, a scammer may offer to sell you concert or sports tickets, or a puppy or other pet, but then never actually give them to you.
 Or a scammer might purchase an item from you, appear to send a payment, and then cancel it before it reaches your bank account.

 What to do: Never send money to someone you don’t know.
-If you think you made a payment to a scammer, contact your financial institution you used to send the money immediately and alert them that there may have been an unauthorized transaction.
+If you think you made a payment to a scammer, contact your financial institution immediately.
 You can also file a complaint with the Federal Bureau of Investigation’s Internet Crime Complaint Center at www.ic3.gov